AustinGil/prtcls/README.md

 # Particles CSS

-An atomic CSS-in-JS library with zero runtime overhead.
+An atomic CSS-in-JS library with zero runtime overhead and CSS deduplication.

 **\*\*This project is currently available to [sponsors](https://github.com/sponsors/AustinGil) until I reach 50 sponsors.
 After that, I will make the project publicly available.\*\***